Introduction

 8. Not Creating a Topic Cluster

-Using topic clusters has many benefits:
+Using topic clusters has a bunch of benefits:

 Remember: